About Our Work

 Our Mission

-Stormwater Infrastructure Matters (SWIM) is a coalition dedicated to ensuring swimmable and fishable waters around New York City through natural, sustainable stormwater management practices – called green infrastructure – in our neighborhoods.
-This approach is environmentally and fiscally responsible because it utilizes stormwater, currently viewed as waste, as a resource.
+Stormwater Infrastructure Matters (SWIM) is a coalition dedicated to ensuring swimmable and fishable waters around New York City through natural, sustainable stormwater management practices, both green and grey infrastructure, in our neighborhoods.

 How We Work